cosmos/awesome-cosmos/README.md

 - [Cosmosvalmon](https://github.com/gaia/cosmosvalmon) - A configurable Cosmos validator monitoring and alerting service.
 - [cosmos-exporter](https://github.com/solarlabsteam/cosmos-exporter) - A Prometheus scraper that fetches the data from a full node of a Cosmos-based blockchain via gRPC.
 - [missed-blocks-checker](https://github.com/solarlabsteam/missed-blocks-checker) - Monitor missed blocks for Cosmos-chain validators with support for notifications to Telegram and Slack.
+- [Nodes Checker](https://t.me/NodesGuru_bot) - Check your nodes status online, receive instant notification if something is wrong with your validator node.

 ## Frameworks